BREAKFAST CEREAL MARKET STUDY

 The key here is consuming Special K products all day long.
 But Kellogg overplayed its hand.
 By offering so many products under the Special K banner it began cannibalizing itself, pouring dollars into a brand stretched too thin.

 To truly understand what’s happening in the breakfast cereal market, we need to understand its competition.
 The products that are actually strengthening the bottom lines of Kellogg, General Mills, Post and others, while their standby cereals lag.

 !Pop-Tarts have etched out their own place in the category

-Because, Pop Tarts doesn’t require milk to eat.
-Rather, all one needed was a toaster.
-(And, many eat them cold).
+Pop Tarts doesn’t require milk to eat.
+Rather, all one needs is a toaster.
+(And many eat them cold).

-When it launched in the 60’s, Kellogg’s was so protective of its cereal business that it created a set of detailed instructions for store operators.
+However, when it launched in the 60’s, Kellogg was so protective of its cereal business that it created a set of detailed instructions for store operators.

-Pop-Tarts could not be placed near the cereal.
-And, promised they were in no way a substitute for cereal.
+Pop-Tarts could not be placed near the cereal because Kellogg didn’t want consumers thinking it was a substitute for cereal.

 Times have changed

 Times sure have changed.
 Pop-Tarts continues to grow as a breakfast option.
 Kellogg markets it toward the youth market, using tagline like “made for fun” and the current “Crazy good.”
 A peanut butter option features a Pop-Tart swimming in peanut butter to promote the new “Gone Nutty” offerings.

 Kellogg has invested heavily in the Pop-Tarts brand.
 And, although it misses the boat on meaning, it more than makes up for in frequency.